Krishnaelectrovoltz/Lifi-demonstration-with-arduino/README.md

 ## Acknowledgments

-- Special thanks to [Name] for their contribution to this project.
+- Special thanks to TinkerCad for their contribution to help students to simulate without hardware
 - Inspired by the LiFi technology pioneers.

 ## Contact